remult/remult/docs/tutorials/react/README.md

 # Todo App with React

-### Build a production ready task list app with Remult using a React frontend
+### Build a production-ready task list app with Remult using a React frontend

-In this tutorial we are going to create a simple app to manage a task list.
+In this tutorial, we are going to create a simple app to manage a task list.
 We'll use `React` for the UI, `Node.js` + `Express.js` for the API server, and Remult as our full-stack framework.
 For deployment to production, we'll use `Heroku` and a `PostgreSQL` database.

 By the end of the tutorial, you should have a basic understanding of Remult and how to use it to accelerate and simplify full stack app development.